-As we pedalled forth to another restaurant, we stopped for a while to engage ourselves in the nearby Dubai fishermen’s community.
+As we pedaled forth to another restaurant, we stopped for a while to engage ourselves in the nearby Dubai fishermen’s community.
 The view was completely surreal; the towering buildings of new Dubai serve as an industrial background to the quaint fishing boats of the old city.

-Across the waters, fishermen docked their boats, signalling a harvest day’s end.
+Across the waters, fishermen docked their boats, signaling a harvest day’s end.
 Along the pathways, a few lads rested amidst a throng of fishnets as they watched a companion sew a new net from a spool of green thread.
 On the opposite dry land, guests sat al fresco at a restaurant situated right in the middle of the busy port.
 Our next destination, perhaps?

-Overlooking the Jumeirah dock, Seaview Seafood Restaurant boasts not only of its nice view of the harbour but also of its fresh catch being served to its guests daily.
+Overlooking the Jumeirah dock, Seaview Seafood Restaurant boasts not only of its nice view of the harbor but also of its fresh catch being served to its guests daily.
 As you go inside the restaurant, you see some local fish and other seafood laid down on a bed of ice, ready for choosing (and calling you by name!)
 For this tour, Mary, our taste guide, picked a beautiful Jash for us to try.

 Some pleasant stories later, our server arrived with a plate of aromatic goodness.
-The Jash was barbecued over charcoal and served with a flavourful mix of tomatoes, sweet pepper, onion, garlic and parsley.
+The Jash was barbecued over charcoal and served with a flavorful mix of tomatoes, sweet pepper, onion, garlic and parsley.
 ‘Fluffy’ garlic sesame bread accompanied the dish well.

 The occasional breeze and the full stomach almost got us staying and lounging for a little while, but more food adventures awaited, so off we went.

 4TH STOP: TURATH AL-MANDI